 Rooted Throwing is a completely different approach to the throwing process than that utilized with Uprooting Throws.
 In Tensoku Ryu we prefer rooted throwing because it generally takes less effort, is equally effective, is often faster, requires less strength, can easily be coupled with strikes or checking actions, is less likely to injure yourself or an opponent, and does not take on body mass.

 But everything has its advantages and disadvantages.
-In general the Rooted Throwing methods do not impart significant landing stresses or energies and are often much harder to understand and execute.
-In general these throwing methods require substantially more practice and experience to make them work effectively.
+In general, the Rooted Throwing methods do not impart significant landing stresses or energies and are often much harder to understand and execute.
+These throwing methods require substantially more practice and experience to make them work effectively.

 The throw is often initiated off of an opponent’s extended strike or grab attack.
 It works well against something like an Oi Tsuki or any sort of grab in which the hands are extended forward of the opponent’s body.
-For the purposes of this description we will assume the opponent is throwing a Migi Oi Tsuki.
+For this description, we will assume the opponent is throwing a Migi Oi Tsuki.

 Step with both legs toward angle 5 (the ear side) to avoid the strike and position yourself for the throw.
 Allow your right arm to check the opponent’s extended arm while you insert your left forearm across the bridge of your opponent’s nose.
 Hook your right hand over the top of your opponent’s right arm to prevent its retraction.
 Step slightly to your left with your left leg to allow your center to rotate to your left as you apply moderate pressure against your opponent’s face with your left forearm.
 This will force the opponent’s head back and will ultimately cause them to lean back behind his or her rooted feet.
 Continue rotating to your left until your opponent falls.
 The person will fall on his or her side or back.